baoyunqing/Chinese-and-English-inverse-text-normalization/README.md

-# chinese-inverse-text-normalization
-generally based on Regular Expression and python3
+This code is generally based on Regular Expression and python3

 Firstly, creating the values and classes to represent the number related text.
 Such as '零一二三四五' --> zero, one, two, three, four, five